adobe/phased-testing/README.md

  <dependency>
     <groupId>com.adobe.campaign.tests.phased</groupId>
     <artifactId>phased-testing-testng</artifactId>
-    <version>7.0.10</version>
+    <version>8.0.0-SNAPSHOT</version>
 </dependency>
 ```

 ## Phases
+Phases are directives at execution time, where we let the system know, in what way we want our tests to interact with an event.

-We have three test phases:
+We have four test phases:
-* **Producer** In this state the tests are preparing data to be used in the following test phase.
+* **Producer** In this Interruptive mode, the tests will stop before we execute the event.
+The tests prepare data to be used in the following test phase.
+The tests will be interr
-* **Consumer** In this state the tests consume the data produced in the previous phase.
+* **Consumer** In this Interruptive mode, the tests will continue where they left off after the event has finished.
+The tests consume the data produced in the previous phase.
+* **Asynchrounous** In this Non-Interruptive mode, the events are executed in parallel to a step.
-* **Non-Phased** In this state, we have not designated a state, as such, if not unwanted, we execute all tests.
+* * **Non-Phased** In this state, we have not designated a state, as such, if not unwanted, we execute all tests.

-### Phase Modes
+### Test Execution Modes
-We have two modes of execution Phased Testing:
+We have three modes of execution of a Phased Test:
 * Default Mode
 * Single Mode
 * Shuffled Mode